 10. Read the small print

-Recently, the Chase Sapphire Reserve card flashed an incredible sign-up bonus: up to $1,500 worth of travel rewards.
+Recently, the Chase Sapphire Reserve card flashed an incredible welcome offer: up to $750 worth of travel rewards.

 The fine print?
 If you had applied for and opened five cards in the past 24 months, you would not be approved.
 The aim was to discourage customers who might chase rewards — and then dump the card shortly after reaping the benefits.

 Reading the small print always pays off.
 You may see a reason not to waste time applying for a particular card, and move on to another instead.
 Look at each card's APR, foreign transaction fees, etc.

 Thanks to the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009, agreements are shorter and easier to understand.